kmalinich/node-bmw/README.md

     * HDMI CEC on/off
 * Other:
   * Time/date sync from OS to car
-  * Auto-lock doors when key is turned on
-  * Auto-unlock doors when key is turned off
+  * Auto-unlock doors when key is turned from run to accessory
   * Parsing/decoding of IO status from LCM and GM
   * WebSocket UI/dynamic table for displaying decoded data in WebUI, with 2-way communication for sending data as well
   * What I'm about 97% certain is the single largest documented collection of BMW IBUS commands, under /ref